mglaman/getting-cozy-with-drupal-commerce/manuscript/chapter2.md

 What makes this submodule unique is that it can be used in other use cases outside of a typical Commerce environment.
 The Commerce price module can be used whenever monetary data had to be handled, especially with multiple currency support.

 Price is handled in a raw non-decimal amount.
-Different currencies use different formatters to signify the whole dollar amount to partial dollar amount.
+Different currencies use different formatters to signify the whole dollar amount to a partial dollar amount.
 These currency functions reside within the actual commerce module and is part of the core functionality.

 ##Rounding of prices
 Drupal 7's official requirement for PHP is 5.2.5 with a recommendation for 5.3.
 Rounding modes were not introduced until 5.3, and even then not all modes found in 5.4 were available.
 To circumvent compatibility issues, Commerce provides its own method of handling rounding.